lemlac/mulem/docs/reference.md

 list: Int#26 = [| 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 |]
 ```

 **Matrix** is another name for an array of arrays, or 2D array.
 They can be defined by putting an array in each item inside another array.
-Continuing this pattern adds aditional **dimensions** to the matrix.
+Continuing this pattern adds additional **dimensions** to the matrix.
 For every dimension a matrix has, you add a hash `#` to its type.

 ```mu
 matrix: Int#4#4 = [